github/elastomer-client/docs/README.md

 with our implementation.
 There are a few places where it made sense to wrap the Elasticsearch API inside Ruby idioms.
-One notable location is the [scan-scroll](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html) search type; the Elastomer Client provides a Ruby iterator to work with these types of queries.
+One notable location is the [scan-scroll](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html) search type; the ElastomerClient provides a Ruby iterator to work with these types of queries.

-Below are links to documents describing the various components of the Elastomer Client library.
+Below are links to documents describing the various components of the ElastomerClient Client library.
 Start with the core components - specifically the **Client** document.
 All the other components are built atop the client.